nacht-falter/aikido-course-website-django/README.md

 DANBW already has a [website](https://www.danbw.de), which is slowly becoming outdated.
 This project therefore aims at replacing the current website.
 The project replicated the most important features of the existing website, added a couple of new features and dropped some obsolete features.

+The deployed version of the website can be found here: https://aikido-course-website-django-ddffe52bc952.herokuapp.com/

 [!Aikido Course Website Mockups](media/screenshots/aikido_course_website_mockups.jpg)

 ## Table of contents